3scale-labs/3scale_ws_api_for_php/README.markdown

 ### Authorize

-To authorize a particular user, call the `authorize` method passing it the user key identifiing the user:
+To authorize a particular application, call the `authorize` method passing it the application id and optionally the application key:

-    $response = $client->authorize("the user key");
+    $response = $client->authorize("the app id", "the app key");

 Then call the `isSuccess()` method on the returned object to see if the authorization was
 successful: